-- When you order something from a catalog, your name and address is likely given to Abacus, an alliance of mostly catalog and publishing companies.
-To have your information removed from Abacus, you can contact them directly to have your name removed from their list.
-Abacus can be reached either via e-mail (firstname.lastname@example.org), by mail: Abacus, Inc., PO Box 1478, Broomfield CO 80038; or by phone: 888-780-3869.
+- When you order something from a catalog, your name and address is likely given to Epsilon, an alliance of mostly catalog and publishing companies.
+To have your information removed from Epsilon, you can contact them directly to have your name removed from their list.
+Epsilon can be reached either via e-mail (link on the website); by snail mail: Epsilon, PO Box 1478, Broomfield CO 80038; or by phone: 888-780-3869.

 - To stop sexually oriented advertising, contact your local post office and ask for Form 2150 to stop mail from a particular company, or Form 1500.

 - Whenever you subscribe to a magazine, join a group, or make a donation and supply them with your name and address, ask that they not rent your name to other companies.
 Your request may be ignored, so it is best to contact them a few weeks later and make the request again.

 - To be removed from the mailing list of major sweepstakes mailers, contact the following: Publishers Clearinghouse, by phone: (800-645-9242) or by mail: Consumer & Privacy Affairs, Publishers Clearinghouse, 382 Channel Drive, Port Washington NY 11050; or complete the form on their website.
 And Readers Digest Sweepstakes, phone (800-310-6261) or by mail: Reader's Digest, PO Box 50005, Prescott AZ 86301-5005.